Spleen Pancreas And Liver Question And Answers

 Coverings of Testis

-1. Tunica vaginalis
+1. Tunica Vaginalis

-• It is a serous sac
+• Tunica Vaginalis is a serous sac

 • Represents the lower persistent portion of processus vaginalis